tbartelmess/stegasaurus/README.markdown

 retreiving the message from the images has purposely not been published at this time.

+## Limitations

+The scheme that I created for encoding messages will not work if the image uses less than 8 bits per pixel or if the input text uses non-ASCII characters.

 The code base is purposely made somewhat obfuscated, because that just makes the game all the more fun. ;)